PRESIDENT

 an expert witness report on the

-railcar explosion at a cement plant HWF facility.
+cause of a railcar explosion at a cement plant HWF facility.

-facility in
+storage facility in

 a cement plant.

-a comprehensive, 2 phase, 4 day
+comprehensive, 2 phase,

-RCRA trial burn
+4 day RCRA trial burn at a cement plant.

-- Evaluated numerous cement plants in Taiwan,
+numerous cement plants in Taiwan,

-potential use of alternative fuels and raw materials.
+and Malaysia for potential use of alternative fuels and raw materials.

 - Supervised

-the QA/QC for a Risk Test Burn
+the QA/QC for a Risk Test Burn at

-plant under the BIF regulations.
+a cement plant under the BIF regulations.

-- Wrote
+- Wrote and

-and supervised testing at numerous
+supervised testing at numerous

 - Assisted